dasos/peoplesplaylist/README.md

 ## How does it work?

 It used flask-socketio to allow for instant updates between server and client.
-At this point, websockets aren't actually used, but it may in the future.
+At this point, I'm not certain that websockets are actually used, but they may in the future. :)

 ## Get it running